iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Rin_OS.md

 **Katsuya**<br>
 Uh... that...
 If it was a good Architect...<br>
 I think...
-I'd try to be friends with them.<br>
+I'd try to be friends with them.

 **Rin**<br>
 ...!
 Really!?